-If I were using only one V-nail I would put it in the center.
-For two V-nails, I conceptually divide the moulding in half if I needed two V-nails and put a V-nail in the center of each half.
+If I were using only one V-nail, I would put it in the center of the miter joint.
+I would conceptually divide the moulding in half if I needed two V-nails and put a V-nail in the center of each half.
 If the moulding were wide enough to require three V-nails, I would divide the moulding into thirds and put the nail in the center of each third.
-Is there a structural engineer in the house or someone that knows a better place to position the V-nails?
-I’m listening.)
+(If there is a structural engineer in the house or someone that knows a better place to position the V-nails, I’m listening.)
 The numbers on my new scale (labeled “A” in Figure 1 and “Slider scale” in Figure 2 above) represent the moulding width W, not the gap between nails.
 Using my scales will put the two V-nails 25% of the joint length in from each end of the miter joint.

 Attaching the scale